-Requirements: -none- Recommended: Knowledge about production and operations management
+Requirements: -none- Recommended: Knowledge about production and operations management on a bachelor level.

 The lectures are focusing on

 - a theory-driven economic analysis of production systems, - the transfer of theoretical knowledge into a theory-based production management, - quantitative approaches for production planning systems - computer aided modeling and solving of planning problems.